rats2012/rats2012.github.io/prod_engineeering.md

 ---

-## *The Video Store at the End of the World* (School Play)
+## *The Video Store at the End of the World*
 **Autumn 2024**
-I helped design a fully in-the-round audio system for this production.
+I helped design a thrust stage audio system for this production.
 This included managing multiple wireless microphone systems, designing a Dante-based audio network, and ensuring clear, consistent coverage for a large cast.

 **Highlights:**
-- Designed a robust Dante network for mixing and routing between multiple locations
+- Designed a robust Dante network for mixing and routing between multiple stageboxes and amp racks
 - Coordinated wireless mics for a large musical cast
-- Designed speaker placement to work with a moving set for immersive coverage
+- Designed speaker placement to work with thrust seating, for an immersive soundstage.
+-
 ---